Renew & Restore Detox Kit

 Shiva, whose name means “auspicious one” in Sanskrit, is both protector and destroyer.
 Like Shakti, Shiva takes many—and often paradoxical—forms.
-As the god of the yogis, Shiva is ascetic, celibate, and self-controlled and is portrayed deep in meditation on top of Mount Kailash in the Himalayas.
-In his role as a householder, Shiva has a wife, Parvati (Shakti), with whom he has two sons: Ganesha, the remover of all obstacles; and Skanda, god of war.
+As the divine god of the yogis, Shiva is ascetic, celibate, and self-controlled and is portrayed deep in meditation on top of Mount Kailash in the Himalayas.
+In his role as a householder, Shiva has a wife, Parvati (Shakti), with whom he has two children, both sons: Ganesha, the remover of all obstacles; and Skanda, god of war.

 He is linked with time itself, as a destroyer of all things, as well as associated with creation.
 Destruction and creation are inextricably linked—one cannot exist without the other—making Shiva particularly important.

-Shiva, like other archetypes found in the Vedic tradition or even in movies and books, can be a source of inspiration or act as a role model as you try to achieve a goal.
+Shiva, like other divine archetypes found in the Vedic tradition or even in movies and books, can be a source of inspiration or act as a role model as you try to achieve a goal.
 You might identify with Shiva’s self-control as you attempt to channel that virtue for yourself.

-In images of Shiva, the water flowing from his hair represents the River Ganges, considered a goddess in Hindu mythology.
+In images of Shiva, the water flowing from his hair is believed to represent the River Ganges, considered a goddess in Hindu mythology.
 According to legend, when Ganga came down from the heavens, the earth was overwhelmed with torrential floods.
 Shiva offered to serve as a conduit so that human beings could benefit from the purifying water without drowning in it.
 It is also said that Shiva’s skin is blue because when Ganga flooded the earth, he swallowed the poison that was churned up in the oceans, thus saving the universe.

-Shiva’s many forms mean there are various identities or archetypes to identify with.
+Each form Shiva takes on means there are various identities or archetypes to identify with.
 Use Shiva as a guide especially during times like these: